-Ostapenko rallies to beat Halep in French Open final
+Jelena Ostapenko stages huge comeback to beat Simona Halep in French Open final | CNN

 Story highlights

-The world No. 47 became only the second unseeded woman to win the French Open after Margaret Scriven in 1933.
+The world No. 47 became only the second unseeded woman to win the French Open after Margaret Scriven in 1933 and the first player from her nation – population of about 2 million – to claim a major.

+Ostapenko suspected that Saturday’s match in sunny, warm conditions in Paris was shown on a big screen in the city center in Riga, Latvia’s capital city.

+“I think it’s quite a big deal in Latvia,” Ostapenko told reporters.

-And this was her first top-level title of any kind, emulating the accomplishment of the much loved Gustavo Kuerten at Roland Garros on June 8, 1997.
+This was her first top-level title of any kind, emulating the accomplishment of the much loved Gustavo Kuerten at Roland Garros on June 8, 1997.

 The Brazilian, who made an appearance at the French Open this week, won the first of his three titles on the Parisian clay the day Ostapenko was born.

 “So I think it’s kind of maybe a lucky, lucky number or something,” Ostapenko told reporters.

-Ostapenko -- who was the crowd favorite Saturday -- chose tennis over ballroom dancing only a few years ago.
+Ostapenko – who seemed to be the crowd favorite Saturday – chose tennis over ballroom dancing only a few years ago.
 It looks like it was the right decision.

-Her all-out attacking game ultimately got the better of the more steady Halep, who lost her second French Open final -- she fell to Maria Sharapova, also in three-set thriller, in 2014.
+Her all-out attacking game ultimately got the better of the steady Halep, who lost her second French Open final – she fell to Maria Sharapova, also in a three-set thriller, in 2014.

+Halep said she was deeply affected by nerves leading into the final.

-"This one hurts a lot maybe because I am more...I realize more what is happening," said the 25-year-old, who added that nerves had affected her.
-"Three years ago was something new, so now I know.
-Hurts a lot and I need time just to, I don't know, to go away."
+“This one hurts a lot maybe because I am more…I realize more what is happening,” said the 25-year-old.
+“Three years ago was something new, so now I know.
+Hurts a lot and I need time just to, I don’t know, to go away.”

 Ostapenko struck 54 winners to Halep’s eight, never allowing her rival to settle.